sameerahmahmood/if1-sum1-task1/README.md

 5. Formatting the equation

 Subsequently, the equation would be formatted by the 'format_equation' function as mentioned above.
-It handles how the equation is going to look like for the user, by randomly choosing a particular part of the equation(operand1, operand2 or result) and assigning to the 'missing_var' variable.
+It handles how the equation is going to look like for the user, by randomly choosing a particular part of the equation (operand1, operand2 or result) and assigning to the 'missing_var' variable.
 This will ultimately be what the user is solving.
-It also will calculates the correct answer to the equation.
+It will also calculate the correct answer to the equation.

 Inputs:
 - operand1